 Again, I used to use paid programs for this but I think that is totally unnecessary these days.

-Both the Windows XP and Windows 7 operating systems have a defrag utility in place and I have found them to be more than effective for the job.
+Both the Windows 7 and Windows 10 operating systems have a defrag utility in place and I have found them to be more than effective for the job.

-In fact I have Windows 7 to be by far the most well behaved version of Windows when it comes to the need for defragging the hard drive.
+In fact I have Windows 7 and 10 to be by far the most well behaved versions of Windows when it comes to the need for defragging the hard drive.

 Otherwise you can get started on your project with confidence although if at some point you do experience trouble then run the defrag as a first option to make sure all the files are nicely packed together on the hard drive.